ezachrisen/indigo/guide.md

 ## Using a Non-CEL Evaluator

-There are several Go implementations of scripting languages, such as Javscript implemented by [Otto](https://github.com/robertkrimen/otto), and Lua.
+There are several Go implementations of scripting languages, such as JavaScript implemented by [Otto](https://github.com/robertkrimen/otto), and Lua.
 These languages are good choices for rule evaluation as well.

 To illustrate how Indigo's interface types work together, here's how you could implement and use a different evaluator such as Otto: